top of page

 BRIEF BIO

 Jason's bestselling book, History, Disrupted: How Social Media & the World Wide Web Have Changed the Past, examines how social media shapes what we know about the past.
-The book has been reviewed and read around the world, and Jason has been invited to speak at more than 180 events including the U.S. Army, National Security Agency (NSA), U.S. Department of State, European Parliament, European Commission, Harvard Club of Washington, D.C., Georgetown University's Institute for the Study of Diplomacy, Microsoft, Sundance Film Festival, SxSW, and dozens of universities.
+The book has been reviewed and read around the world, and Jason has been invited to speak at more than 200 events including the U.S. Army, National Security Agency (NSA), U.S. Department of State, European Parliament, European Commission, Harvard Club of Washington, D.C., Georgetown University's Institute for the Study of Diplomacy, Microsoft, Sundance Film Festival, SxSW, and dozens of universities in the U.S. and Europe.
 He has appeared on NPR five times and the book release was filmed and aired by C-SPAN.

 bottom of page